RomarioNijimAlmond/Playwright-api-ui/README.md

   * the schedular does not save your created events which lacks the core functionality of the scheduler.
   * the displayed date keeps between months on every movement on the page which makes very unstable - the same goes for the date view, everytime you displayt he same date it always gives you a different view which can interfere with the test validations

-## Contributing

-Contributions are always welcome!

-You can fork the project and submit a PR that will under go a code review.

-## Feedback

-I hope you enjoyed my project, If you have any feedback, please reach out to me at romario.nijim11@gmail.com